 As with most accidents, your attorney will try to establish that your injuries are directly due to the accident and this can cause issues if the injuries don’t show straight away.
 Historically, a defense attorney will attempt to portray the suit as a money grab implying that you’re greedy and exaggerating injuries.

 The law permits victims of accidents to recover the reasonable expenses of their injuries, however, many injured individuals don’t want to look to be part of the problem of over-litigation.
-Our team of accident attorneys is working hard to change this perception and take the time to understand every case we’re presented with.
+Our team of accident attorneys at Phoenix Accident and Injury Law Firm near you is working hard to change this perception and take the time to understand every case we’re presented with.

 In 2004, a California dental student was rear-ended while waiting to make a left turn and as they’d already suffered bulging cervical discs from a previous accident, the second accident made it worse.
 He had to undergo spine surgery and have considerations in his future job.
 The jury awarded the plaintiff $500,000 in lost income and future medical expenses.

 Similarly, in 2014, a woman in California got involved in a zero-property-damage collision, suffering a ruptured cervical disc and having to undergo surgery.
 The jury awarded the plaintiff $3.1 million in compensation for both past and future medical expenses as well as future pain and suffering- despite the defense’s attempts to downplay the severity of the accident.

 If you’ve been involved in a low-speed accident or have any doubt over the validity of your accident case, why not speak to our team today, conveniently located in your area.
 We’re always happy to represent your case and will work hard to ensure the jury has all the information they’ll need.